 - 2,632 faculty members

 - $393 million in sponsored project research awards (FY 2022)

 - $473 million in net patient care revenue (FY 2022)

 - $1.14 billion budget (FY 2023)

 Our work at a glance

-The OHSU School of Medicine supports the three-part institutional mission of healing, teaching and discovery.
+The OHSU School of Medicine supports the three-part institutional mission of education, research and clinical care.

 In turn, students and trainees are increasingly shaping the culture of academic medicine with their advocacy for a more diverse, inclusive, respectful and healthy climate.